I want to hire a foreign worker as a live-in caregiver in Canada. What steps do I take?

 You are responsible for finding a foreign live-in caregiver.
 To do so, you can use advertisements, personal contacts or hiring agencies.

-When you have found a foreign live-in caregiver you wish to hire, you must first contact Employment and Social Development Canada (ESDC).
+When you have found a foreign live-in caregiver you want to hire, you must first contact Employment and Social Development Canada (ESDC).
 If your future employee applies for a work permit and meets the program’s requirements, he or she will receive a work permit.
 The approval process could take several months.
 Check the latest information on CIC’s processing times.
 Your caregiver cannot work for you until CIC approves a work permit showing your name as the employer.

 Answers others found useful